 ECO 315 - Urban Economics and Policy (3)

 An introduction to urban economic theory, urban spatial form, and urban policy problems.
 Topics include theories of urban evolution and form, regional comparative advantage and trade, urban economic growth and development, the limits to metropolitan size, land-rent gradients, public goods and externalities in urban areas, and urban policy problems: poverty, housing, segregation, transportation networks, congestion, land use planning and issues in local and regional governance and public finance.
 Pre-requisites: ECO-212 or ECO-213.
 Student should also be proficient in basic math, algebra and geometry.
 Knowledge of statistics will also be helpful.

+Crosslisted as: ECO.

 ECO 320 - American Economic History (3)

 A survey of the history of the United States from the economic viewpoint.
 Gives credit for majors in Economics or History.
 Prerequisite: HST-211 or HST-212 or ECO-212 or ECO-213.

+Crosslisted as: ECO.
-ECO 322 - Research Design and Methods in Political Science and Economics (3)

-This course will provide students with an introduction to research methods and statistical techniques used in social science research, particularly in the fields of economics and political science.
+ECO 322 - Research Design and Methods in Political Science and Economics (3) This course will provide students with an introduction to research methods and statistical techniques used in social science research, particularly in the fields of economics and political science.
 This will include basic knowledge of the concepts and models employed for conducting experimental research, policy analysis and program evaluation, and unobtrusive research from data sets.
 Emphasis will be placed on using and applying the qualitative and quantitative techniques most widely utilized in social science research.
 This course gives credit for political science and history majors.
 Prerequisite: MAT-112, MAT-305 or BUS-320.
+Crosslisted as: ECO.

-ECO 330 - Applied Microeconomics for Business (3)

-An overview of microeconomic theory as it relates to the individual business.
+ECO 330 - Applied Microeconomics for Business (3) An overview of microeconomic theory as it relates to the individual business.
 Microeconomics introduces the student to the overall environment in which business functions.
 Economic analysis explains the uses and limits of opportunity cost, marginal analysis, and market structure in managerial strategy.
+Crosslisted as: ECO.

-ECO 331 - Applied Macroeconomics for Business (3)

-An overview of macroeconomic theories and policy.
+ECO 331 - Applied Macroeconomics for Business (3) An overview of macroeconomic theories and policy.
 The course focuses on the analysis of the current national economic environment and its effects on business operations.
+Crosslisted as: ECO.

-ECO 340 - Globalization and Economic Development (3)

-An intensive study of recent globalization trends and their impact on both developing and developed economies.
+ECO 340 - Globalization and Economic Development (3) An intensive study of recent globalization trends and their impact on both developing and developed economies.
 A survey of economic development theories in developing economies; the role and influence of the U.S. economy in global markets.
 Students will discuss current theories of economic development and the arguments for and against globalization, free trade, open immigration, technological change, and the free flow of financial capital.
 Development topics include population growth and fertility rates, gender equity, educational opportunities for women, private property rights, regime corruption, and the role of the IMF and World Bank in developing economies.
 Prerequisites: ECO-211 or ECO-213 or consent of the Department.

-ECO 365 - Public Administration and Finance (3)

-A penetrating analysis of public administration and expenditures.
+Crosslisted as: ECO.

+ECO 350 - Law and Economics (3) An exploration of individual and social responses to incentives created by legal rules and institutions.
+Topics include application of the economic way of thinking to the law of property, law of contracts, law of torts, criminal law, and constitutional law; analysis of the economic efficiency of the common law; and an introduction to the public choice perspective on the development of the law.
+Prerequisite: ECO-212 or ECO-213.
+ECO 365 - Public Administration and Finance (3) A penetrating analysis of public administration and expenditures.
 Explores revenue including taxation, budget examination, and the effect of fiscal policy on the economy.
 Gives credit for majors in Economics or Political Science.
 Prerequisite: ECO-212, ECO-213 or POL-100.
+Crosslisted as: ECO.